TFL history

 For most of the year the power was in the Sourdough Conference, as Bagdad, Dugway, Denver and Narcoossee kept on piling up wins while no one could stay hot in the Cheechako Conference.
 Finally, near the end of the season, the Willow Weasels emerged to clinch one playoff spot, while it seemed the rest of the conference was heading for 7-7 records.

 The new Whiner in Chief is Scott Lacy and his Bagdad Newts.
 There was so much whine in his "congratulations" to his opponent in the Sweeney Bowl that it had other owners looking around for the cheese.
 And the violin.
 Lacy was competing for his third Sweeney title in four years and took the defeat harder than any team in recent memory.
-Rumor has it good friend Ken Sain ordered a private detective to keep a watch on Lacy, fearing he might jump off the Golden Gate Bridge.
+Rumor has it good friend Ken Sain ordered a private detective to keep a suicide watch on Lacy.

 Above all else, Scott loves his traditions.
 So it was with great sadness that 2007 began with the departure of one of the longtime teams.
-Van Williams, only days before the season was set to begin, announced he was folding up the Willow Weasels and leaving the TFL for good.
+Van Williams, only days before the season was set to begin, announced he was folding the Willow Weasels and leaving the TFL for good.
 Willow had competed in 14 of the TFL's 17 seasons to date and won the Sweeney Bowl in 1993 (although he wouldn't learn of it for a year).
 Yes, some thought that Van had left long before he actually did, since he rarely stopped by and said hello.
-But, he was part of the TFL family and any time any of them leave it's sad.
+But, he was part of the TFL family and any time a longtime owner leaves there is sadness.

 With only days to replace him, Commissioner Wit Tuttell decided on an accelerated process.
 A few outstanding candidates stopped by and just as everyone was settling on Doug Kaufman, a friend of Scott Lacy's, to replace Van, longtime Trashtalk regular Craig Lancaster threw his hat into the ring.
 Lancaster had long been thought to be a leading contender for any opening, since he was already a Dumpster dweller.
 But, every time he has been approached in the past, he said he wanted nothing to do with fantasy football.

 On the field little had changed.
 Arctic was once again using smoke and mirrors to astonish the experts with a 10-4 season.
-The Anchorage Kitchen, which usually is very good or very bad, was having a good season, going 10-4.
+The Anchorage Kitchen, which usually is very bad with occasional bouts of mediocre, was having a rare good season, going 10-4.
 But the Narcoossee Nose Apes were once again the top team during the regular season.
-Would they pull off a triple crown again?
+Would they pull off another Triple Crown?

 As for the expansion team, Billings, they went 3-10-1 and were one of two teams so pathetic they didn't even qualify for the Pee Wee Bowl.
 Craig Lancaster announced he was out.
 No wait, he was in.
 No wait, he was out.
 No wait ....

-But as the months passed, it became obvious to all that the cancer had spread too far.
-On March 19, 2008, our friend and fellow TFLer, Chris Reidy died.
+But as the months passed, it became obvious that the cancer had spread too far.
+On March 19, 2008, our friend and TFL legend, Chris Reidy, died.

 The 2007 season began with sadness, and ended with overwhelming grief.
 The league will no doubt go on, but it will never be the same.